 Requests by graduate students, unclassified post-baccalaureate students and credential candidates must be made in writing to the Dean of Graduate Studies, CH-123.
 Contact the Office of Graduate Studies for the appropriate form.
 Documentation is required.

 Full Time Academic Load

-Full time academic status for a post-baccalaureate or graduate student is eight units of 500- or 600-level courses or 12 weighted units, following the unit loads used for veteran certification (see Enrollment Verification).
+Full time academic status for a post-baccalaureate or graduate student is eight units of graduate-level courses or 12 weighted units, following the unit loads used for veteran certification (see Enrollment Verification).

 Course Overloads: To enroll in more than 16 units in any one quarter, a student must have approval of the graduate coordinator of his/her graduate program.
 Course Overload Permit Cards are available at the Office of the Registrar Information Center, UH-171 and from the department office.
 Additional units may be added once "Late Registration" begins, if classes remain open and the overload is approved.
 Students who must work to support themselves, who have time-consuming family responsibilities, who commute long distances, or who are in other difficult circumstances should, in conjunction with their advisors, weigh these factors and alter their course loads accordingly.
 Financial aid recipients should consult the Financial Aid Office for their definition of eligibility.

 The dates of late registration each term will be announced in the Class Schedule.
 The Academic Calendar lists registration dates.
 Late registrants may find themselves hindered in arranging their programs due to closed classes.
 A $25 late registration fee is required.